couchbasebrian/LCBTesting/README.md

 # LCBTesting
-Playing around with libcouchbase 2.4.6
+Doing some testing with libcouchbase 2.4.6

 libcouchbase 2.4.6 API reference: